molily/molily.de/_posts/2017-11-25-robust-javascript.md

 }
 ```

 This function expects two numbers and returns their sum.
 The implicit assumption is that both arguments, `a` and `b`, are numbers.
-If one of them isn’t, the result <em>probably</em> won’t be a number either.
-Whether the function works correctly depends on the correct input types.
+If one of them isn’t, the result *probably* won’t be a number either.
+Whether the function works correctly depends on correct input types.

-The problem is, the `+` operator <em>is a dangerous beast</em>.
+The problem is, the `+` operator *is a dangerous beast*.
 Its purpose is to add two numbers, but also to concatenate two strings.
 If the operands are not two numbers or two strings, implicit type conversion is performed.

 These rules are specified in ECMAScript, but you should try to avoid ambiguous implicit type conversion.
 Here’s an improved version of the function: